 Lance Cpl.
 Shane Harris, 23, of Las Vegas, N.M., died Sep.
 3, 2006 while conducting combat operations in Al Anbar province, Iraq.
 He was assigned to 3rd Light Armored Reconnaissance Battalion, 1st Marine Division, I Marine Expeditionary Force, Twentynine Palms, Calif.
 Lance Cpl.
 Harris was home schooled, graduated high school in 2001, and then attended Ozark Christian College.
 He volunteered as a firefighter, and in February of 2005, Shane enlisted in the Marine Corps.
-He was survived by his parents Pat and Carol Harris, brothers Logan and Ryan Harris, sister, Tiffany Harris, sister-in-law, Rebecca Harris, and nephew, Caleb Shane Harris.
+He is survived by his parents Pat and Carol Harris, brothers Logan and his wife Rebecca, Ryan and his wife Lauren, sister Tiffany and her fiancé Andrew.

 “Shane lived a lifetime in his 23 years,” wrote Shane’s father, Pat Harris in an application for a Travis Manion Foundation Challenge Grant.
 “He was a gunsmith, firefighter, ski patrol, hunter, fisherman, and carpenter.
 He loved backpacking and working in the high country, where he helped build houses and did log work.
 He loved to climb to the top of 60 foot trees, and top them for logging.
 He loved his family and his lord.
 Also, he was a good Marine, and loved to serve his country.
 We would build a home for a family who never had a home.
 We will let the people know that because of Shane’s sacrifice, we are there to help them.”